SuadeLabs/fire/documentation/properties/type.md

 > (l) a third-country undertaking with a main business comparable to any of the entities referred to in points (a) to (k);
 >
 > (m) a building society

+### unregulated_financial
+As defined by OSFI chapter 4, P56 and chapter 5, P68:
+> Unregulated financial institutions are institutions that are not supervised by a regulator, and therefore NOT subject to prudential standards or any level of supervision equivalent to those applied to banks under the Basel III framework (including, in particular, capital and liquidity requirements).

+Unregulated financial institutions would be not be qualified for "bank" treatment under standardized and/or subject to 1.25 correlation factor under IRB.

 ### mdb
 Multilateral Development Banks are defined in the [CRR][crr] Article 117 as: